intuition-dev/mbCLIx/docs/docsOldIntro/src/crud.md

 		allow read, write: if request.auth.token.email_verified == true;

-	Only logged in users who have been verified by email can now read from or write to the database.
+	Only logged in end-users who have been verified by email can now read from or write to the database.
 Since you are currently not logged in, 'Add data' on the 'CRUD' screen should now fail.

 8. We will now configure and test a sign-in method.
 In the Firestore Console, in 'Develop - Authentication', click on 'Set up sign-in method'.
 Enable Email/Password sign-up and save.
 In the CRUD App, navigate to the multi-purpose 'Auth' screen (/screen/auth/).
 Enter your email and a password and click the 'Sign Up' button.
-The new user should appear in the Firestore Authentication list of Users.
+The new user should appear in the Firestore Authentication list of end-users.

 9. Check your email and click on the link you received (The email can be customized on the Firestore Authentication Templates tab).
 Return to the Auth screen (/screen/auth/) and click the 'Sign In' button.
 If the login succeeded, 'Add row' on the 'View-Model CRUD' screen should now succeed, and you should see the added data in the Firestore database console.